zzzprojects/docs/entityframework-extensions.net/pages/documentations/options-summary/transaction.md

 [Try it in EF Core](https://dotnetfiddle.net/SS0Ki0) | [Try it in EF6](https://dotnetfiddle.net/Igr6zU)

 ## Bulk Operations
-Bulk Operations such as BulkInsert, BulkUpdate, BulkDelete doesn't use a transaction by default.
+Bulk Operations such as BulkInsert, BulkUpdate, BulkDelete don't use a transaction by default.
 This is your responsibility to handle.

 If you start a transaction within Entity Framework, Bulk Operations will honor it.